5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Luckily for us, the script we ran previously automatically extracted and corrected the verbs from the Codec dump and stored them in the "finalfinalverbs.txt".
 But if you want know how extract the verb data *manually*, please refer to Parts 2 and 3 of [EMlyDinEsH's guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/).

 Once we got the PinConfig, it has to be added to the `info.plist` of the `PinConfigs.kext` before compiling the `AppleAlC.kext`.

+### Relevant data

+Amongst other things, the Codec dump text contains the following details:

+- The Codec model
+- Its Address
+- It's Vendor Id (in AppleALC it's used as `CodecID`)
+- Pin Complex Nodes with Control Names (these form the `PinConfig`)
+- The actual routing capabilities of the Codec:
+	- Mixer/Selector Nodes
+	- Audio Output Nodes
+	- Audio Input Nodes
+	- Number of connections from/to a Node/Mixer/Selector/Switch

 ### Finding relevant Nodes
 First, let's find the *relevant* Nodes inside the Codec dump.
 You can use "codec_dump_dec.txt" for most of it.
 But for the `PinDefault` values we need the "codec_dump.txt" instead, since these values needs to be in Hex.
 You can double-check the PinDefault data against "finalverbs.txt" as well.